lilgallon/AimAssistanceMod/README.md

 **The mod has been designed to simplify the gameplay of people with disabilities**.

 If you play online, make sure that the server allows the use of this mod.
-It will only works on mobs anyway.
+It won't work on other players anyway, so it won't give you a PvP advantage.
 Also, the server owner can easily blacklist this mod by blacklisting its id ("aimassistancemod").
 I am not responsible for any misuse of this mod.
-You have been warned.

 ## Roadmap
 Check [github projects](https://github.com/N3ROO/AimAssistanceMod/projects)